 Dose Safety - a Seattle-based startup developing a sophisticated controller for use in AP systems.

 DreaMed Diabetes - an Israel-based startup established in 2014 as a spin-off the DREAM International Consortium, in order to commercialize the Artificial Pancreas technology behind its Glucositter software.
 In 2015, Medtronic signed an agreement to use that Glucositter in its future closed loop technology.

 EoFlow: This South Korean company is developing an automated insulin delivery system dubbed EoPancreas.
-This uses the "EoPatch" patch pump available in Asia, and will be integrated with an existing CGM sensor made by China-based POCTech; eventually, the company hopes to build in other CGMs.
-It would use an Android-style locked down controller that is similar to how the OmniPod PDM works now; and the algorithm being used would be one previously licensed by TypeZero Techologies.
+This uses the "EoPatch" patch pump available in Asia, that will be integrated with a CGM sensor made by China-based POCTech.
+Eventually, the company hopes to build in other CGMs.
+It will use an Android phone-style locked down controller similar to the controller used by the most recent version of the OmniPod tubeless insulin pump, and the control algorithm will be one previously licensed by TypeZero Technologies.
 EoFlow received the FDA's "breakthrough device designation" in March 2019.

 Insulet Corp. and Mode ACG - the Boston-based manufacturers of the tubeless OmniPod insulin pump announced integration with the Dexcom CGM in 2014, and recently struck a deal with AP software firm Mode AGC (Automated Glucose Control LLC) to develop and incorporate their advanced AP algorithm in the system.